Hyukjoo-Lee/Hyukjoo-Lee.github.io_previous/_posts/2022-01-26-JavaScript_Node.js.markdown

 - Node.js is a platform for interpreting JS code and running apps.

-- Google Chrome's JavaScript engine, and able to support JS as a server-side language.
+- It is Google Chrome's JavaScript engine, and able to support JS as a server-side language.

 ### Overview: Client-side(front-end) VS Server-side(back-end) in Web dev

-- Client-side : refers to the code you write that results in something the user sees in his web browser.
+- Client-side : refers to code you write that results in something the user sees in the web browser.

 - Sever-side : refers to code which is responsible for authenticating users on a login page, running scheduled tasks, and even ensuring that the client-side code reaches the client.

-- Full stack development, using JavaScript, defines the new development in which JavaScript is usezd on the server and client, as well as on devices, hardware, and architectures it didn’t exist on before.
+- Full stack development, using JavaScript, defines the new development in which JavaScript is used on the server and client, as well as on devices, hardware, and architectures it didn’t exist on before.

 ### Node.js Event-loop